DOCA NVMe Emulation Application Guide

 handle_controller_register_events()function is triggered.

-The host can initiate a reset of the NVMe controller by using FLR.
-In this case, the
+The host can initiate a reset the NVMe controller by using Function-Level Reset (FLR).
+In this case the

 flr_event_handler_cb()is triggered.

 Once a shutdown or reset is requested, the transport proceeds to destroy all resources associated with the controller.
 If it is a shutdown request, the shutdown status is updated accordingly.
-When the host performs a FLR or a controller reset, the transport must take several actions: it destroys all SQs and CQs across all poll groups for the specified device, destroys the admin SQ and CQ via the admin thread, stops the PCIe device, and then restarts it.
+When the host performs a function-level reset (FLR) or a controller reset, the transport must take several actions: it destroys all submission and completion queues (SQs and CQs) across all poll groups for the specified device, destroys the admin SQ and CQ via the admin thread, stops the PCIe device, and then restart it.

 nvmf_doca_pci_dev_admin_reset().
-This function marks the start of the asynchronous process for resetting the PCIe device's NVMe-oF context.
-The flow consists of callbacks that are triggered in sequence to track the completion of each process and proceed to the next step.
-The flow proceeds as follows:
+This function marks the beginning of the asynchronous process for resetting the PCIe device NVMe-oF context.
+The flow consists of callbacks that are triggered in sequence to track the completion of each process and to proceed to the next one.
+Let us now illustrate the rest of the flow:

-If the admin QP exists, the process first checks for any I/O SQs
+If the admin QP exists, the process first checks for any I/O submission queues (SQs).

-Once all I/O SQs are stopped, if any I/O CQs remain, a message is sent to each poll group instructing them to delete their I/O CQs
+Once all I/O SQs are stopped, if any I/O completion queues (CQs) remain, a message is sent to each poll group instructing them to delete their I/O CQs.

-If a reset is issued by configuring the NVMe controller registers, the
+If a reset is issued by configuring the NVMe controller registers, then set

 SPDK_NVME_SHST_COMPLETEand

-If the reset is triggered by a FLR, the PCIe device context is stopped using:
+If the reset is triggered by a FLR, then stop the PCIe device context:

 doca_ctx_stop(doca_devemu_pci_dev_as_ctx())